 - Beat 1 egg until combined.

-- Roll out puff pastry onto a floured surface.
-Cut into 3” by 2” rectangles.
+- Roll out the puff pastry onto a floured surface.
+Cut into 4” by 3” rectangles.
 Using a pastry brush, brush the egg wash around the perimeter of each rectangle.

 - Fill one half with a scoop of the apple mixture about 1 ½ tablespoons.
 Top with 2nd half of pastry and seal shut using the tines of a fork, pressing down into the pastry all the way around.